fsantini/KoboCloud/README.md

 - **no subdirectories** are supported at the moment, your books must be all in the same directories that you are sharing
 - **restart your Kobo** after any kobocloudrc changes to to make them effective

-### Dropbox public folder (limited)
+### Dropbox public folder

-To add a Dropbox public link:

-- Open your dropbox in a browser
-- Select the folder that you want to share and click "Share" and "Send link"
-- Copy the link that appears into the kobocloudrc file

-Note: this method does not work for folders with more than ~30 books, see https://github.com/fsantini/KoboCloud/issues/123.
+Due to a change in Dropbox website, the public folder method does not work anymore.

 ### Dropbox private folder